 Traditional dishes from Primorska

 Primorska (Slovene Littoral) is the westernmost region of Slovenia.
-Bordering Italy and under Italian control between WWI and the creation of Slovenia (within the SFRY) after WWII, it might be no surprise that this region has its own varieties of pasta and prosciutto.
+Bordering Italy and under Italian control between World ar One and the creation of Slovenia (within the SFRY) after World War Two, it might be no surprise that this region has its own varieties of pasta and prosciutto.

 Make sure you try Kraški Pršut (ham from the south-western Slovenian Karst region, cured without heat or smoke) from niche company Slovenia Food, and Bleki (square pasta) – with a delicious sauce or in a soup – when you visit the region.

 Did you know that Slovenia is home to more than 500 brown bears?
 The dense forests of the country make a great habitat not only for bears but also for wolves and lynx.